Carbon Capture and Sequestration

 General Notes

-The carbon capture and sequestration (CCS) sheet handles various calculations relating to the quantity of CO2 sequestered, the amount of fuel burned to power this sequestration, the cost of the capital equipment needed to sequester this amount of carbon, and the O&M cost for this equipment.
-All of these results are disaggregated between the electricity sector (where they are divided between various types of fuel-burning power plants, such as coal, natural gas, and biomass plants) and the industry sector (where they are divided up by industry).
-These results are then used on the sheets for the electricity and industry sectors in the model.
+The carbon capture and sequestration (CCS) sheet handles various calculations relating to the quantity of CO2 sequestered, the amount of fuel burned to power this sequestration, the cost of the capital equipment needed to sequester this amount of carbon, and the O&M and other costs for this equipment.
+All of these results are disaggregated between the electricity sector (where they are divided between four types of CCS-equipped power plants including coal, lignite, natural gas combined cycle, and biomass plants) the industry sector (where they are divided up by industry), and the hydrogen sector (where CCS can be used to create blue hydrogen).
+These results are then used on the sheets for the electricity, industry, and hydrogen sectors in the model.
 Final emissions and cash flow calculations are not conducted on the CCS sheet; its purpose is to do supporting calculations for the other sectors.
 Italics, which are used in the model (in all sheets) to denote when a variable is going to or coming from a different sector of the model, are useful for seeing which results on the CCS sheet are used on other sheets.

 Quantity of CO2 Sequestered

-We start by calculating the fration of the CCS potential that is achieved.
+We do not have endogenously determined CCS in the industry sector, so the fration of the total CCS potential that is achieved by each industry category is read in as input data.
 We take in a BAU fraction of potential (subscripted by sector) as input data, and a user-set policy lever specifies a fraction of the additional (i.e. remaining) potential that is achieved in the policy case.
+We also include one other policy lever that allows users to use an alternate pre-determined data set of CCS fractions associated with a non-BAU CCS tax credit amount, if desired.
 In the event of an exogenous GDP adjustment (that is, to simulate a recession that is not reflected in the BAU input data), we adjust downward the achievement of CCS potential in the BAU case and increase the remaining potential accordingly, as a recession likely reduces achievement of CCS in the absence of CCS-promoting policy.

-Next, we convert the fraction of CCS potential to a fraction of CO2 captured.
-Each power plant type (e.g. coal, gas, etc.) and each industry (e.g. cement, iron and steel, etc.) has its CO2 capture potential specified individually in input data.
-For example, one industry might have the potential to capture 90% of its CO2 emissions, while another industry might have the potential to capture 95% of its CO2 emissions.
+Next, we convert the fraction of industry CCS potential to a fraction of industry CO2 captured.
+Both energy-related and process emissions within each industry category (e.g. cement, iron and steel, etc.) has its CO2 capture potential specified individually in input data.
+For example, one industry might have the potential to capture 90% of its process CO2 emissions, while another industry might have the potential to capture 95% of both its process and energy-related CO2 emissions.
 Multiplying these potentials by the fraction of potential achieved gives the fraction of CO2 captured.

-We sum up the total amount of CO2 sequestered, for use in the endogenous learning calculations.
+We sum up the total amount of CO2 sequestered across all sectors for use in the endogenous learning calculations.

 Capital Costs of CCS Equipment

-The cost of new CCS capital equipment s based on an endogenous learning curve, so that it is cheaper the more CCS equipment has been deployed.
-We use a percentage decline per doubling of capacity to determine the cost of CCS equipment in the current model year relative to the first year.
-That is multiplied by the cost of CCS equipment in the first year to find the current year cost.
+The cost of new CCS capital equipment is based on an endogenous learning curve, so that it is cheaper the more CCS equipment has been deployed.
+We use a percentage decline per doubling of capacity to determine the cost of CCS equipment in the current model year relative to the last year.
+That is multiplied by the cost of CCS equipment in the last year to find the current year cost.
+The CCS module only calculates the capital equipment costs for the industry and hydrogen sectors, because the capital costs for CCS-equipped power plants are already covered in the electricity sector cash flows.
 The user-specified R&D policy that reduces CCS equipment cost is also applied at this stage.

 Unlike O&M costs, capital equipment costs are only paid on newly-purchased CCS equipment, not on equipment that was installed in a prior model year.
 Therefore, we use the year-over-year increase in quantity of CO2 captured.